Sword Handle GRIP WRAP

 done the ancient Chinese way

-On his grip wrapping tutorial at Great River Taoist Center, Peter says:
+On his grip wrapping tutorial, Peter says:

 As the medium between your hand and the sword, a decent (tight) grip wrap is of great importance for the control on the weapon.
 Badly done grip wraps on edged weapons I bought and sold had annoyed me into studying and learning the technique so I could rewrap them myself.